johnwanng/plotly/README.md

 2. Open Terminal (on Mac) or Open Bash (on PC)

 3. Navigate to https://johnwanng.github.io/plotly/ link will display the main, i.e. index.html, file.

+4. Select the 'Test Subject ID No.:' dropdown will update the demographic information as well as the three related charts.